LESSON No. 3

 • actinomycosis;

-• mucosal changes in endocrine disorders.
+• changes in the mucosa due to endocrine disorders.

 Diseases that accompany this pathological process: